 The Cost: $15 a month + free shipping

-COUPON: Use code TEALOVER to save 10% off your first box!
+COUPON: Use code SUBSCRIPTIONADDICTION to save 50% off your first box!

 The Products: Four tea samples from different brands, matched to your profile.
 You will get enough tea to make 15 fresh cups each month!